pushrocks/smartsocket/README.md

   port: 3000 // the port smartsocket will listen on });

+// optional:
+// run this with anothoer existing server like express declare var someExpressServer // read the express docs about how express actually works mySmartsocket.setServer(someExpressServer)

 // A "SocketRole" can be referenced by "SocketFunction"s.
 // All "SocketRequest"s carry authentication data for a specific "SocketRole".
 // "SocketFunction"s know which "SocketRole"s are allowed to execute them